 - Assorted extra swimming clothes – inevitably someone shows up without anything and you don’t want them to be left out.
 Plus over time people will forget stuff at the house.

-- In the water floatables, toys, canoe, row boat, kayak ( for example ).
+- In the water floatables, toys, canoe, rowboat, kayak, and kayak trolley ( for example ).

 - Sunscreen by the truckload!
 You can never have enough sunscreen and people always forget it.